Why They Didn't Use the Script You Handed Them

 Why they aren’t confident handling patients

 It’s not because they don’t care; it really isn’t.
-Most of you have good people working in your front office.
+You likely have good people working in your front office.

 When you give them the script, they might try to use it, but the first time they fail they’ll revert back to their old ways of handling something or they just won’t handle it at all.
 If you have a cancellation policy that is never used, that’s probably the reason.
 You might have put it into effect in the office to manage cancellations, yet no one feels comfortable using it.